Train journeys. Photo: KnowInsiders

 Photo: McKinlay Kidd

-No wonder this is one of the world’s most spectacular train rides — the epic views on Scotland’s most famous railway line draw you straight into the Highlands without so much as leaving the carriage.
-Leaving Glasgow, it points straight northwest, finishing at Mallaig, where you can take a ferry to the Isle of Skye.
+It makes sense that this is one of the most breathtaking train rides in the world given the breathtaking views along Scotland's most well-known railway line, which transport you directly into the Highlands without ever leaving the carriage.
+It heads directly northwest out of Glasgow and ends at Mallaig, from where you can catch a ferry to the Isle of Skye.

 World World's Longest Train Journeys: New Record with Portugal to Singapore